Reviews You Can Rely On

 Defrosting

-We defrosted a frozen 1 lb roll of ground turkey and a frozen muffin in each model and compared the quality, as well as compared the defrost settings available on each product to determine scores.
+We defrosted a frozen 1 lb roll of ground turkey and a frozen muffin in each model and compared the quality, as well as the defrost settings available on each product, to determine scores.
 The Westinghouse did the best of the group at defrosting the log of frozen turkey, successfully defrosting 12.6 ounces.
 The remaining 3.4-ounce log was easy to break up, and while there were a few warms spots, there weren't any completely cooked areas, like on the Panasonic NN-SD745S or the Samsung MS11K3000AS.

 The Westinghouse fared a little worse in our muffin test, heating it very unevenly.
 One side was heated much much more than the other, with the warm side being the warmer than any of the muffins heated by the other models.
 This model has the defrost by weight option, as well as a quick defrost function where you manually enter the desired time.